Mark Price in USDⓈ-Margined Futures

 The calculation of Mark Price is intricately linked to the Funding Rate and vice versa.
-It is highly recommended to read both sections to get a full picture of how the system works.
+It is highly recommended to read both sections to get a complete picture of how the system works.

 As Unrealized PNL is the primary driver of liquidations, it is important to ensure that the Unrealized PnL calculation is accurate to avoid unnecessary liquidations.
 The underlying contract for the Perpetual Contract is the ‘true’ value of the Contract, and an average of the prices on the major markets constitutes the “Price Index” which is the primary component of Mark Price.

-There are additional protections to avoid poor market performance during outages of Spot Exchanges or during connectivity problems.
-These protections are listed below:
+There are additional protections to avoid poor market performance during outages of Spot exchanges or during connectivity problems:

 - Single price source deviation: When the latest price of a certain exchange deviates more than 5% from the median price of all price sources, the exchange weight will be set to zero for weighting purposes.